hzi-bifo/RiboDetector/README.md

 <img src="https://render.githubusercontent.com/render/math?math=\large FNR=100\frac{false \:negatives}{total \:positives}">

-Figure C shows RiboDetector has remarkble generalization ability and is capable of detecting novel rRNA sequences.
+Figure C shows RiboDetector has a very high generalization ability and is capable of detecting novel rRNA sequences.

 ### Acknowledgements
 The scripts from the `base` dir were from the template [pytorch-template